mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/agent-status.md

     mc agent-status --passkey mypasskey --verbose 	displays additionally the mappings and configuration

 ```

-The most commmands use the client provided by TypeScript SDK to call the corresponding MindSphere API endpoint.

 See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about MindSphere APIs.